tsdev/spinw/docs/pages/spinw/spinw.corespec.md

-If several twins exist in the sample, omega and Sab are packaged into a cell, that contains nTwin number of matrices. hkl           Contains the input Q values, dimensins are [3 nHkl]. hklA          Same Q values, but in reciproc Angstrom units in the
+If several twins exist in the sample, omega and Sab are packaged into a cell, that contains nTwin number of matrices. hkl           Contains the input Q values, dimensins are [3 nHkl]. hklA          Same Q values, but in reciproc Å units in the
               lab coordinate system, dimensins are [3 nHkl]. incomm        Whether the spectra calculated is incommensurate or not. obj           The copy of the input obj.